With molecular data storage, cat videos could outlast us all

 By Caitlin McDermott-Murphy

-Books can burn.
-Computers get hacked.
-DVDs degrade.
-Technologies to store information—ink on paper, computers, CDs and DVDs, and even DNA—continue to improve.
-And yet, threats as simple as water and as complex as cyber-attacks can still corrupt our records.
+From books to floppy disks to magnetic memory, technologies to store information continue to improve.
+Yet threats as simple as water and as complex as cyberattacks can still corrupt our records.

-As the data boom continues to boom, more and more information gets filed in less and less space.
-Even the cloud—whose name promises opaque, endless space—will eventually run out of space, can’t thwart all hackers, and gobbles up energy.
-Now, a new way to store information lives outside the hackable internet, and, once written, uses no energy once written, and, according to one of the researchers who developed it, “could allow information to be preserved for millions of years.”
+As the data boom continues, more and more information is being stored in less and less space.
+Even the cloud — whose name promises opaque, endless space — will eventually reach its storage limit, can’t thwart all hackers, and gobbles up energy.
+Now, a new way to store information lives outside the hackable internet, uses no energy once written, and, according to one of the researchers who developed it, “could allow information to be preserved for millions of years.”

-“Think storing the contents of the New York Public Library with a teaspoon of protein,” says Brian Cafferty, first author on the paper that describes the new technique and a postdoctoral scholar in the lab of George Whitesides, the Woodford L. and Ann A. Flowers University Professor at Harvard University.
-The work was performed in collaboration with Milan Mrksich and his group at Northwestern University and is published in ACS Central Science.
+“Think storing the contents of the New York Public Library with a teaspoon of protein,” said Brian Cafferty, a postdoctoral scholar in the lab of George Whitesides and author on a paper that describes the new technique.
+The work was performed in collaboration with Milan Mrksich and his group at Northwestern University.

-“At least at this stage, we do not see this method competing with existing methods of data storage,” Cafferty says.
-“We instead see it as complementary to those technologies and, as an initial objective, well suited for long-term archival data storage.”
+“At least at this stage, we do not see this method competing with existing methods of data storage,” Cafferty said.
+“We instead see it as complementary to those technologies and, as an initial objective, well-suited for long-term archival data storage.”

 Thick wires snake through racks of computer storage in Harvard's Information Services Center.
 Unlike current computer storage, the Whitesides' storage method uses no energy and can fit the entire contents of the New York Public library in a teaspoon of protein.